wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-a-faq">What is a FAQ?</h2>
- That's a Frequently Asked Question!
+<a id=63></a> That's a Frequently Asked Question!
 See Wikipedia's [FAQ](https://en.wikipedia.org/wiki/FAQ) for some history of the term.

 <span class="tag-links">[#misc](#misc)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/63">Discussions View</a></span>

 ---
 <h2 class="anchored" id="what-is-a-senior-thesis-and-should-i-do-one">What is a senior thesis and should I do one?</h2>
- Many of our undergraduates are involved in the research conducted by our department's faculty.
+<a id=11></a> Many of our undergraduates are involved in the research conducted by our department's faculty.
 It is worthwhile to consider the artifact(s) that might be produced from such research.
  If you are a student interested in graduate school, then the best artifact would be a published paper, even if it is co-authored.
 Your research advisor can mentor you concerning where and how to publish such a paper.
 Such papers are often jointly authored with other students and your research advisor.
 While it's not a document you author solely on your own, the value of having it pass muster with a conference or journal review process is high.
  A senior thesis is written solely by you.
 If you wish to do this instead or in addition to publishing a paper externally, then sign up for CSE499 in the section associated with your research advisor.
  Most students favor the published paper or a presented project over writing a thesis, but the choice is up to you and your research advisor.